-- 8. The reserve base of each institution is determined in relation to elements of its balance sheet.
+- Pursuant to Article 3(3) of Regulation (EU) 2021/378 (ECB/2021/1), the ECB publishes on its website a list of institutions subject to the Eurosystem's minimum reserve requirements pursuant to that Regulation. - The ECB also publishes a list of institutions exempted from minimum reserve requirements, excluding those institutions referred to in points (a) to (c) of Article 4(2) of Regulation (EU) 2021/378 (ECB/2021/1). - 9.
+The reserve base of each institution is determined in relation to elements of its balance sheet.
 The balance sheet data are reported to the NCBs within the general framework of the ECB's monetary and financial statistics.
-Institutions calculate the reserve base in respect of a particular maintenance period on the basis of the data relating to the month that is two months prior to the month within which the maintenance period starts pursuant to Article 3(3) of Regulation (EC) No 1745/2003 (ECB/2003/9), subject to the exceptions for tail institutions, as laid down in Article 3(4) of the same Regulation. - 9.
-The reserve ratios are determined by the ECB subject to the maximum limit specified in Regulation (EC) No 2531/98. - 10.
-The amount of minimum reserves to be held by each institution in respect of a particular maintenance period are calculated by applying the reserve ratios to each relevant item of the reserve base for that period.
-The minimum reserves identified by the relevant participating NCB and by the institution in accordance with the procedures mentioned in Article 5 of Regulation (EC) No 1745/2003 (ECB/2003/9) constitute the basis for: (a) remuneration of holdings of required reserves; and (b) assessment of an institution's compliance with the obligation to hold the required amount of minimum reserves. - 11.
-In order to pursue the aim of stabilising interest rates, the Eurosystem's minimum reserve system enables institutions to make use of averaging provisions, implying that compliance with reserve requirements is determined on the basis of the average of the end-of-calendar-day balances on the counterparties' reserve accounts over a maintenance period.
-Compliance with the reserve requirement is determined on the basis of an institution's average daily reserve holdings over the maintenance period.
-The maintenance period is defined in Article 7 of Regulation (EC) No 1745/2003 (ECB/2003/9). - 12.
-In accordance with Article 8 of Regulation (EC) No 1745/2003 (ECB/2003/9), institutions' holdings of required reserves are remunerated at the average, over the maintenance period, of the ECB's rate (weighted according to the number of calendar days) on the main refinancing operations according to the following formula (whereby the result is rounded to the nearest cent):
+Institutions calculate the reserve base in respect of a particular maintenance period on the basis of the data relating to the month that is two months prior to the month within which the maintenance period starts pursuant to Article 5(5) of Regulation (EU) 2021/378 (ECB/2021/1), subject to the exceptions for tail institutions, as laid down in Article 5(6) of that Regulation. - The reserve ratios are determined by the ECB subject to the maximum limit specified in Regulation (EC) No 2531/98. - 11.
+The amount of minimum reserves to be held by institutions are calculated using the reserve ratios set out in Article 6(1) of Regulation (EU) 2021/378 (ECB/2021/1) for each of the liabilities of the reserve base under Article 5 of that Regulation.
+NCBs must use the minimum reserves calculated in accordance with Article 6 of Regulation (EU) 2021/378 (ECB/2021/1) to remunerate holdings of minimum reserves and to assess whether institutions comply with the obligation to hold the required amount of minimum reserves. - 12.
+In order to pursue the aim of stabilising interest rates, the Eurosystem's minimum reserve system enables institutions to make use of averaging provisions, implying that compliance with reserve requirements is determined on the basis of the average of the end-of-day balance on one or more reserve accounts over a maintenance period.
+The maintenance period is defined in Article 8 of Regulation (EU) 2021/378 (ECB/2021/1). - 13.
+In accordance with Article 9 of Regulation (EU) 2021/378 (ECB/2021/1), institutions' holdings of minimum reserves are remunerated at the average, over the maintenance period, of Eurosystem's rate (weighted according to the number of calendar days) for the main refinancing operations according to the following formula (whereby the result is rounded to the nearest cent):